St. Peters Bay

 St. Peters Bay is a municipality that holds community status in Prince Edward Island, Canada.
 It was incorporated in 1953.
 St. Peters Bay is well known for its annual Blueberry Festival and Parade, which draws in tourists and locals alike.

+Geography and climate

+St. Peters Bay has a humid continental climate (Köppen Dfb).
+The average annual temperature in St. Peters Bay is 6.2 C. The average annual rainfall is 1115.7 mm with October as the wettest month.
+The temperatures are highest on average in July, at around 18.9 C, and lowest in February, at around -6.5 C. The highest temperature ever recorded in Maniwaki was 34.0 C on 10 August 2001; the coldest temperature ever recorded was -34.5 C on 7 February 1993.